Extract subsets of a graph

 (sphn:p|!sphn:p)+ ?child .

-!sphn:p will hold true for every property.
-Thus the expression binds every connected child concept to the ?child variable.
-Further, to connect properties of the ?child concept, we use the following triple pattern:
+Using (+) operator in a property path expression enables to extract all child concepts connected through one or more occurrences of specified path.
+To match the property path we use either sphn:p or !sphn:p where !sphn:p will hold true for every property.
+The expression binds every reachable child concept to the variable ?child.
+Furthermore, to connect properties of the ?child concept, we use the following triple pattern:

 ?child ?childProp ?childPropObj